Davis Mills Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Matchup vs. Indianapolis

-- The Colts are allowing 274.0 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The 274.0 yards per game the Colts are giving up through the air makes them the NFL's 20th-ranked pass defense.

-- At 3.0 passing TDs allowed per game, the Colts defense is ranked 32nd in the NFL.
+- The Colts have surrendered 15 touchdowns through the air (3.0 per game).
+They are 32nd in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Patriots, Mills completed 72.4% of his pass attempts for 312 yards, while throwing three touchdowns.
+- In last week's matchup with the Patriots, Mills completed 72.4% of his passes for 312 yards, while throwing three touchdowns.

-- Mills has thrown for 567 yards (189.0 ypg), completing 65.4% of his passes and recording four touchdown passes and four interceptions over his last three games.
+- Mills has thrown for 567 passing yards over his last three games (189.0 per game) and has a 65.4% completion percentage (51-of-78), throwing four touchdown passes with four interceptions.

 Mills' Houston Teammates